genevaers/User-Documentation/docs/Setup and Use/Examples/NewView.md

 ## Example 1: Creating a new View

-In this example you will create a View that reads the order item files and performs a simple data transformation, writing out only the order ID, product ID and quantity.
-For this you need to define an Extract-Phase only View.
+In this example you will create a view that reads the order item files and performs a simple data transformation, writing out only the order ID, product ID and quantity.
+For this you need to define an Extract-Phase only view.

 Select **Administration** > **New** > **View**